dominicbeesley/model-c-mos/doc/modules.md

 | 40     | COP index max (or -1)                         |
 | ...    | code/data                                     |
 | Length | 16 bit checksum                               |

+Note: the order of BRL entries is different to Risc OS to make calling the service entry more efficient.

 ## Module COP calls